Skip to main content

 This early hormonal shift also influences the body’s inflammatory state.
 Chronic, low-grade inflammation is a known driver of atherosclerosis, the process of plaque buildup in the arteries.
 Estrogen possesses natural anti-inflammatory properties, helping to quell excessive inflammatory responses within the vascular system.

 Its absence can tip the scales toward a more pro-inflammatory state, accelerating the underlying pathology of heart disease.
-Therefore, the associated with POI is a direct consequence of losing these multifaceted, protective actions at a cellular and systemic level.
+Therefore, the cardiovascular risk associated with POI is a direct consequence of losing these multifaceted, protective actions at a cellular and systemic level.

 Lifestyle as the Foundational Platform